To be relaxed with the baby and have a happy experience, you have to be informed as parents before taking them for baby swimming lessons.

-Babies that are submersed for only seconds at a time for a few times per sessions will not be exposed to any risks.
+Babies that are submersed for only seconds at a time a few times per session will not be exposed to any risks.

 Secondly, a natural “gag reflex” also known as the laryngospasm.
 When the water gets into the baby’s mouth, the gag reflex will trigger an involuntary spasm of the glottis and the epiglottis, this will keep the water from entering the trachea or the windpipe to prevent inhalation of the water into the lungs.

 Do remember that however the gag reflex does not close off the oesophagus and water can accumulate in your baby’s stomach, with the possibility of causing water intoxication.
 Parents and swimming instructors should or must watch that their infants do not swallow a lot of water when they are held prone.
 This risk of intoxication is extremely remote in a half-hour session in which you will practice a variety of exercises even if the baby tends to swallow water.
 Water intoxication is a rare condition.
 Unlike near-drowning and dry drowning, no water has entered the lungs.
 Symptoms to look out for are lethargy, irritability, and nausea.
 Do consult your doctor if you are concerned.

 The introduction of the water in the upper airway of the newborn baby and infants’ arrest respiration through triggering a complex reflex at the entrance to the larynx.

 An involuntary spasm will cause the epiglottis to close over the larynx, creating a watertight seal and preventing inhalation of water into the lungs via the trachea.